 “Is God not healing your loved one?
 We’ll do it – and instantly!”

 The occult gathers under its banner those seeking things outside God, and are willing to do anything to get them.
 Some of the things that entangle people in it are:

-A person who sees himself as a “shinning one” and is “swollen” about his life achievements would want to live above reality, so he seeks occult power to bend things to his own will.
+A person who sees himself as a “shining one” and is “swollen” about his life achievements would want to live above reality, so would seek occult power to bend things to his own will.

 Pride also makes people desire a sort of wisdom or knowledge that would place them on a “higher plane” than others.
 A proud person will find it difficult to leave the occult because it constantly feeds his ego.